Moatezz/moatezz.com/README.md

-## Imoportant!
+## Important!

-CONATACT ME BEFORE USING IT
+CONTACT ME BEFORE USING IT: moatezzchabane@gmail.com